 [CURO projects allow undergraduates, even first-year students, the chance to work and learn with esteemed UGA faculty from across campus, broadening their horizons and exposing them to advanced research.
-Recent CURO students have worked as research assistants in UGA’s Clinical Affective Neuroscience Laboratory, studied autism in African populations, analyzed Americans’ relationships between financial knowledge and physical well-being, and much more.]
+Recently, CURO students have worked on projects studying the impact of learning English in refugee communities; the complexities of gene-editing technology; the disconnect between indicators of global development and global inequality; and much more.]

 [Service-learning at UGA lets students turn their classroom lessons into real-world solutions for their communities, deepening their academic understanding, fulfilling UGA’s mission to serve and fostering students’ value of community service.
 Service-learning coursework is available in all of UGA’s schools and colleges, and each year, students volunteer hundreds of thousands of hours in community service through these classes.]